oystehbr/FYS-STK4155/project1/README.md

 ##### *How to use this file properly:*
     - Set the preffered parameters (all parameters are located in the beggining of the code)
-    - To test the an exercise, set the belonging if-statement to True
+    - To test an exercise, set the belonging if-statement to True

 #### helper.py 🚑👮🏼‍♂️
 This is our helper function.
 The functions that are included in this file are used in several exercises, and we chose to create this to improve code structure